clauswilke/dataviz/docs/visualizing_amounts.md

        4     The Greatest Showman                 $8,805,843
        5     Ferdinand                            $7,316,746

 This kind of data is commonly visualized with vertical bars.
 For each movie, we draw a bar that starts at zero and extends all the way to the dollar value for that movie's weekend gross (Figure \@ref(fig:boxoffice-vertical)).
 This visualization is called a *bar plot* or *bar chart*.
-Bar plots are most effective if, as is the case here, the bars are placed in order such that the values are continuously decreasing or increasing.

 (ref:boxoffice-vertical) Highest grossing movies for the weekend of December 22-24, 2017, displayed as a bar plot.
 Data source: Box Office Mojo (http://www.boxofficemojo.com/).
 Used with permission